 Ligation and stripping

-The varicose vein is tied off and removed.
+Where the varicose vein is tied off and physically removed

 Compression therapy (support bandages or socks) for varicose veins